 Microsoft Purview eDiscovery Tools

 eDiscovery solutions in Microsoft Purview include content search and eDiscovery case investigation.
-Both help to search the content from various resource locations to identify the data instantly.
-Let’s see how both work and the difference between them.
+Both eDiscovery solutions help investigators identify data instantly by searching content from various resource locations.
+Let’s take a closer look at how both work and examine the difference between them.

 Microsoft 365 Content Search

-Using the content search in Microsoft Purview, investigators can view instant messages, email attachments, documents, etc. They can search for content from the following locations.
+Using the content search in Microsoft Purview, investigators can view instant messages, email attachments, documents, etc. Investigators can search for content in the following locations.

 - Exchange mailboxes